mmontalbo/grim_rust/README.md

 feeds them back into `GetAngleBetweenActors`, and the new `Actor:set_visibility` binding mirrors each toggle into the runtime snapshots so `GetVisibleThings` returns the same interactables the scripts expose.
-Manny-to-object bearings log real angles instead of the earlier zero-degree placeholders; next we need to pipe this geometry into the cut-scene and visibility trackers that still expect real walkbox data.
+Manny-to-object bearings log real angles instead of the earlier zero-degree placeholders, and the host now loads Manny's Office geometry straight from the shipping `mo.set`.
+A new `grim_formats::set` parser plus the shared `LabCollection` let `grim_engine` hydrate walk and camera sectors from the LAB archives so runtime sector queries no longer rely solely on hard-coded zones.
+Walk-sector lookups are driven by the parsed polygons, while camera/hot requests map through the setup interest points (Manny's introductory camera still uses the compatibility fallback until we mirror the original selection heuristics precisely).

 Every visibility sweep now stores the matching object snapshot, including distance, bearing, range heuristics, and the derived hotlist so the runtime summary mirrors what `Head_Control`